Adda (2013 film)

-Adda is a 2013 Telugu action film directed by G. S. Karthik Reddy and jointly produced by Chintalapudi Srinivasarao and Sushanth's mother, Anumolu Naga Susheela, under Sri Nag Corporation.
+Adda is a 2013 Indian Telugu-language action film directed by G. S. Karthik Reddy and jointly produced by Chintalapudi Srinivasarao and Sushanth's mother, Anumolu Naga Susheela, under Sri Nag Corporation.
 It featured Sushanth and Shanvi in the lead roles.

 Plot

 Abhi (Sushanth) is a young man who provides a unique service - that of creating rifts between couples.
 He provides this service mostly to the couples’ parents.
 He builds crevices between lovebirds who plan to marry against the wishes of their parents and gets paid big bucks for his services.
 But when he wants to, he also helps those in love and even helps them get married.

 The marriage registration office is his Adda or office and he operates from there.
 Into this playboy's life enters Priya (Shanvi), and she seeks the help of Abhi to separate her sister and her boyfriend because her father Patel (Nagineedu) does not approve of their relationship and will go to any lengths to punish them.
 So she decides to break them up using Abhi's services.